 I listen to a lot of audiobooks.
 I average a little over one a week, thanks to my commute.
 Like a lot of audiobook listeners, I have very strong opinions about what makes a good reader.
 Depending on the reader and the production, an audiobook performance can range from a one-man play with voices of all kinds to a mellow reading that’s almost too monotonous.
 The reader matters, but how they read matters more.

-And there’s one kind of reader that I can no longer tolerate: the male reader who “puts on” a female voice.
-You know the one I’m talking about.
+And there’s one kind of reader that I can no longer tolerate: the male audiobook narrators who “puts on” a female voice.
+You know who I’m talking about.

 When he speaks as a male character he has a variety of tones and cadences, he has higher and lower voices, he lets you know who’s speaking based on how he talks.
 But when he speaks as a female character, he has just one voice.
 It is high, sometimes in falsetto, it is nasal, and it is the absolute worst.